 The second threshold requirement is the IRA Charitable Rollover applies to IRAs only.
 Under the law, charitable gifts can only be made from traditional IRAs or Roth IRAs.
 The IRA Charitable Rollover does not apply to 403(b) plans, 401(k) plans, pension plans, and other retirement benefit plans.
 (I’ll discuss another great option, however, for these other retirement benefit plans, so be sure to read to the end of this blog post).

-Sure, living to 70.5 is great in itself, but it’s also the age where IRA Charitable Rollover allows individuals to donate up to $100,000 from their IRAs directly to charity, without having to count the distributions as taxable income.
+Sure, living to 70.5 is great in itself, but it’s also the age where IRA Charitable Rollover allows individuals to donate up to $100,000 from their IRAs directly to a charity, without having to count the distributions as taxable income.

 A donor’s total combined charitable IRA rollover contributions cannot exceed $100,000 in any one year.
 The limit is per IRA owner, not per individual IRA account.
 Also, this amount is not portable (i.e., sharable) between spouses.